eauw/reactjs-typescript-start/README.md

 # README

-reactjs-start is a basic ReactJS-Startproject including browserify for bundling and http-server for development.
+reactjs-typescript-start is a basic ReactJS-Startproject using typescript including browserify for bundling and http-server for development.
+I have also a repository reactjs-start without typescript.

 ## First Steps
 Clone this repository and run `npm install` to get all dependencies.